Yvonne Cormeau: Wireless operations

-Cormeau was a talented and accurate wireless (W/T) operator, being able to transmit 18 to 22 words per minute in Morse code, compared with the 12 words per minute of the average operator.
+Cormeau was a particularly skilled wireless (W/T) operator, being able to transmit 18 to 22 words per minute in Morse code, compared with the 12 words per minute of the average operator.
 This was important because the longer an operator (called a "pianist" in SOE slang) was on line the more likely the Germans were to find them using direction finding equipment.

 The standard wireless transceiver issued to SOE wireless operators was the B Mark II, a cumbersome 14 kg machine concealed in a suitcase.
 It required the operator to extend a wire aerial 20 m long.
 In the rural areas in which Cormeau worked she often stretched the aerial through a vineyard.
 The wireless could be powered by either AC (household) electricity or an automobile battery.
 Cormeau preferred to use a battery as she believed it was harder for the Germans to locate the source of the transmission and also because the villages in which she worked often lacked electricity.
 She carried the crystals for the machine and the codes separately in a hidden pocket of her briefcase.
 She preferred to use codes written on silk handkerchiefs rather than more cumbersome one-time pads made of paper.
 Early in her mission, SOE provided Cormeau with a much more portable Type A MK III wireless which weighed only 4 kg and was contained in an attache case.

 The most important way for a wireless operator to avoid detection and arrest was to use the wireless only briefly (not more than 20 minutes per transmission), infrequently, and from widely different locations.
 The life of a wireless operator was lonely.
 The SOE's instructions were, "The ideal is for the W/T operator to do nothing but W/T work, to see his organiser [leader] as little as possible, if at all, and to have contact with the fewest possible number of the circuit."